 All of our communications are via an encrypted modem making them very safe to use.
 A 'Square' uses unsecured comms in 'The Cloud'.
 Do you want your card details readily available in 'The Cloud'?
 The square is also attached to someone's phone - who's to say they don't have another app on the phone that is used to grab your card details.
 No, thank you!

-For the person taking the money it's just as risky.
-The majority of the transactions that you would make are normally 'off line' which means that it takes all the card details and doesn't get approval right away (the approval to say that that the patron has cash in their account).
+For the person taking the money, it's just as risky.
+The majority of the transactions that you would make are normally 'offline' which means that it takes all the card details and doesn't get approval right away (the approval to say that that the patron has cash in their account).
 When it does get approval later in the day if your customer didn't actually have the cash in their account you wear the cost of that transaction.
-The same applies if someone uses a fradulant card - you can tap and go on a card up to $100 at a time.
+The same applies if someone uses a fraudulent card - you can tap and go on a card up to $100 at a time.
 A stolen card can do a lot of damage in a short amount of time.

 The feedback we have had from stallholders that have used the Square is that's it's not the ideal solution.
 Do your due diligence before you go down this path and speak to other seasoned market stall holders (or better still organise an ATM!!!